16 Easter Desserts That Look As Sweet As They Taste

 Even freakshakes take on an Easter theme when the colors are Peep-inspired.
 Click through for a pastel sanding sugar recipe that will take your presentation to the next level and bonus points if your shake matches your Easter dress. (via Shared Appetite)

 What could be cuter than a little ol' rabbit tail sticking out of your cupcakes.
 The “paws" are made of Jordan almonds — genius! (via Lark & Linen)

 These fairy-floss donut hybrids in bright pastel colors are perfect for Easter brunch, and they couldn't be easier to make.
 Just top your donuts with a small pinch of cotton candy, then add glitter sprinkles and ZOMG! — dreamy Easter donuts. (via Studio DIY)

-Kids young and old will get a kick out of cutting homemade marshmallow into bunny shapes.
-The coconut “tails" not only look cute; they taste divine. (via The Gold Lining Girl)
+Kids young and old alike (aka, all of us) will get a kick out of cutting homemade marshmallow into bunny shapes.
+The coconut “tails" not only look cute, but they also taste divine. (via The Gold Lining Girl)